|

 is the third leading cause of unintentional death in the United States,

 and the second leading cause of death for people ages 5 to 44.
-For children
+For

-we can do to prevent it.
+drown and what we can do to prevent it.

 2 - 2.5 hours

-(Water Safety Training Web Site)
+(Water Safety Training On-line Course)

 (return to topic menu)